ericm-C4r1370N/SYSC4001_A2_P3/README.md

-    device_table.txt: table of hardcoded IO times for corresponding device #'s vector_table.txt: table of memory addressses containing ISR locations for each IO device. external_files.txt: table of external files containing additional programs
+    device_table.txt: table of hardcoded IO times for corresponding device #'s vector_table.txt: table of memory addressses containing ISR locations for each IO device. external_files.txt: table of external files containing additional programs program#N: where n is the program # of additional external programs

 Supported Platforms: